 In his fervent devotion, he also decreed that the names of the royal family members would be prefaced with the title “Servant of Lord Padmanabhaswamy”.

 The architecture of the temple is a mix of that unique to indigenous Kerala and Dravidian styles.
-Inside the garbhagriha or inner sanctum, an idol of Lord Padmanabha resting on his celestial eight-hooded snake Adishehsnag is placed.
+Inside the garbhagriha or inner sanctum, an idol of Lord Padmanabha resting on his celestial eight-headed snake Adishehsnag is placed.
 One of the creators from the Holy Trinity, Lord Brahma, emerges from a lotus through God’s navel.

 You might also be interested in reading about Kerala Backwaters